therossee/ThesisManagement-Group09/front-end/frontend-structure.md

 - `components` => Houses the main and reusable UI components.
 - `mob_components`=> Contains components specifically designed for the mobile view.
 - `routes`=> Manages the application routing, considering authentication.
+- `mob_routes`=> Manages the application routing, considering authentication, for the mobile view.

 ### React Routes
 Content within the MainLayout.jsx component:
-- Route `/`: display the home page
+- Route `/`: display the home page providing a tailored experience based on the user's device:
+    - For desktop and larger screens, it displays the main home page component.
+    - For mobile and smaller screens, it redirects to the MobHome component, optimizing the view for a mobile experience.
 - Route `/admin/virtual-clock`: reference page to change the virtual clock of the entire system
 - Route `/archive`: displays the archive where teacher can see, edit and publish all archived thesis.
 - Route `/proposals`: display the active thesis proposals relevant to the logged-in user.
 The behavior differs based on the user's role:
     - For a teacher, it shows the active thesis proposals where the teacher serves as a supervisor.
     - For a student, it presents the available thesis proposals that the student can apply to, ensuring they are not expired or archived.
+    - Additionally, the route adapts to the device view, redirecting to the appropriate component.
+For desktop and larger screens, it displays the main `Proposals` component.
+For mobile and smaller screens, it redirects to `MobProposals` for an optimized mobile view.

 - Route `/applications`: Displays all the applications of students based on the user's role:
     - For a teacher, it displays all applications from students for the theses supervised by the logged-in teacher.
     - For a student, it showcases the history of their submitted applications for various theses.
+    - Additionally, the route adapts to the device view, redirecting to the appropriate component.
+For desktop and larger screens, it displays the main `Applications` component.
+For mobile and smaller screens, it redirects to `MobApplications` for an optimized mobile view
 - Route `/insert-proposal/`: Displays the proposal form for the teacher to insert a new thesis proposal.
+The route adapts to the device view, redirecting to the appropriate component.
+For desktop and larger screens, it displays the main `InsertProposal` component.
+For mobile and smaller screens, it redirects to `MobThesisProposal` for an optimized mobile view
 - Route `/insert-proposal/:id`: If an ID is present, the form fields for inserting a proposal are populated with the corresponding values.
 Otherwise, if no ID is provided, the insert proposal form remains blank, similar to the previous state
 - Route `/view-proposal/:id`: Displays the specific proposal to view.
 - Route `/edit-proposal/:id`: Displays the form with the specific proposal to edit.
+The route adapts to the device view, redirecting to the appropriate component.
+For desktop and larger screens, it displays the main `EditProposal` component.
+For mobile and smaller screens, it redirects to `MobEditProposal` for an optimized mobile view
 - Route `/start-request`: This route serves a different purpose based on the user's role:
     - For teachers, it displays all start requests accepted by the secretary clerk.
     - For students, it shows the start request submitted by the logged-in student, indicating the status of the request.